 Click HERE to request the fire house.
 This document is in the Adobe pdf format.

-Some fire safety rules that are taught are:
+Some fire safety rules that are taught in the Fire Safety House are:

-Most fatal fires occur at night, when people are sleeping.
+Most fatal fires occur at night, between the hours of 8:00 p.m. and 8:00 a.m., when most people are asleep.
 It is important to have at least one smoke alarm near the bedroom area to provide early warning in case of a fire.
 In homes with more than one level, place at least one smoke alarm on each level.
 Have your parents test your smoke alarms at least once a week and replace the batteries at least twice a year.